ychulovskyy/wix-ui/docs/usage-guide.md

 ## Backoffice usage

-In the Wix backoffice we choose to work in a more restricted environment. as no extra CSS is needed for layouting, and no customization is allowed usage is simpler:
+In the Wix Backoffice we choose to work in a more restricted environment. as no extra CSS is needed for layouting, and no customization is allowed.

-**application code**
+**Application code**
 ```tsx
 import React from 'react';
 import ReactDOM from 'react-dom';